-A woman may choose to have an abortion if she does not want to continue with a pregnancy or if doing so poses a health risk.
-Medical and surgical abortions are safe, simple, low-risk ways to end a pregnancy.
+A person may choose to have an abortion for any reason.
+Medical and surgical abortions are safe, simple, low risk ways to end a pregnancy.

 Every person feels differently after having an abortion.
-Some women may feel relieved from the stress of an unintended pregnancy.
-Others may experience guilt after having an abortion, even though they may know it is the right decision for them.
+Some people may feel relieved from the stress of an unintended pregnancy.
+Others may experience guilt or depression after having an abortion, even though they may know it is the right decision.

-If a woman feels guilty, sad, or anxious after having an abortion, she should speak to her doctor.
-The doctor can help her access talk therapy or support groups to process these feelings.
+If a person feels guilty, sad, or anxious after having an abortion, they can speak with their doctor.
+The doctor can help them access talk therapy or support groups to process these feelings.

-Having an abortion is a personal decision.
-What is right for one woman may not be right for another.
+Having an abortion is a personal decision and a human right.
+What is right for one person may not be right for another.

-To get advice about abortion, a woman can speak to her doctor or research online.
-ACOG have an FAQ on induced abortions that answers some of the common questions that women may have.
+To get advice about abortion, a person can consult their doctor or research online.
+ACOG has a frequently asked questions section on induced abortions that answers some of the common questions that people may have.

-Non-biased, scientific sources provide the most factual information on abortions.
-Understanding the science behind abortion will help a woman to make an informed choice that she is most comfortable with.
+Nonbiased, scientific sources provide the most factual information on abortions.
+Understanding the science behind abortions will help a person to make an informed choice that they are most comfortable with.

-Medical and surgical abortions are typically low-risk ways to end a pregnancy, and every woman’s experience is different.
+Medical and surgical abortions are typically low risk ways to end a pregnancy, and every person’s experience is different.

 Medical abortions may cause some pain and cramping because they cause the uterus to contract to expel the pregnancy tissue.
-A woman can usually manage the pain using OTC medications.
+A person can usually manage the pain using OTC medications.

-A woman undergoing a surgical abortion will experience little pain during the procedure because doctors give the woman a local or general anesthetic.
-However, the person may experience some cramping for a few days afterward.
+Someone undergoing a surgical abortion will experience little pain during the procedure because doctors give a local or general anesthetic.
+However, people may experience some cramping for a few days afterward.